inv4fee2020/pli_node_conf/node_backup_restore.md

             cd ~/pli_node_conf

-  2. Lets now run the setup script;
+  2. Lets now run the setup script to ensure that the backup folder & permissions are in place;

             ./_plinode_setup_bkup.sh